Osiris-Team/Osiris-Team/dev_contract.md

 ## 5. Good Faith and Notice

-- The Developer will act in good faith (i.e will not attempt deception or defraud via methods including but not limited to double billing of hours or making “changes for changes sake” i.e ).
+- The Developer will act in good faith (i.e. will not attempt deception or defraud via methods including but not limited to double billing of hours or making unnecessary code changes).
-- Any potential breach of good faith, will lead to a discussion before exploring other options.
+- Any potential breach of good faith will lead to a discussion before exploring other options.

+Here is the fully reformulated **Section 6.
+Scope of Work**.

+The text has been structured around the legal and operational principles of a service contract (**Dienstvertrag**), meaning billing is tied directly to hourly efforts and the act of delivery, without being delayed by a formal acceptance (*Abnahme*) process.
+To protect the Client, a strong post-payment **Functionality Warranty and Refund Period** has been woven in as a contractual guarantee, ensuring that defects are corrected by the Developer at no additional cost.

+***

 ## 6. Scope of Work